Database Concepts#

 2. Real time processing.
 Although there are elements of MsPASS that are amenable to near real time processing of streaming data, we view real time processing as another solved problem outside the scope of this system.

 We reiterate the important concept that in MongoDB a collection is roughly equivalent to a table (relation) in a relational database.
 Each collection holds one or more documents.
 A single document is roughly equivalent to a tuple in a relational database.
 In this section we describe how we group documents into collections defined in MsPASS.
 These collections and the attributes they contain are the schema for MsPASS.
 In this section we describe how the schema of MsPASS is defined and used to maintain the integrity of a database.
-A useful feature of MsPASS is that the schema is readily adaptable.
-We defer custom schema definitions to a section in “Advanced Topics”.
+An important feature of MsPASS is that the schema is more of a set of guidelines than a set of rigid rules.
+MsPASS provides a mechanism for how rigidly any rules are enforced we will also describe below.

 MongoDB collections always utilize a unique identifier they call an ObjectId to provide a bombproof, unique identifier for a single document in a collection.
 MongoDB automatically generates one id with the special name _id whenever a new document is added to a collection.
-An important thing to realize is two absolutely identical documents, which can readily be saved from a python dict or our Metadata container, can be saved to a collection and they will be treated as different because they will each get a different _id assigned.
+That attribute is also automatically indexed so queries using it as a key are always fast.
+An important thing to realize is that two absolutely identical documents, which can readily be saved from a python dict or our Metadata container, can be saved to a collection and they will be treated as different because they will each get a different _id assigned.
 That is good or bad depending on the perspective.
 It can be bad in an application where duplicates create a problem, but we assert that for most data processing it is a good thing.
 We contrast this with the experience we have had with relational databases where a job can abort on a write because of a duplicate database key problem.
 That never happens with MongoDB, but the flip side of the coin is it is very easy to unintentionally save pure duplicates.

 Because ObjectIds are guaranteed to be unique we use them extensively inside MsPASS to provide indices and especially as a tool to create cross-references to common data like station and source Metadata.